FAQs about Lube

 Along with barriers (condoms, gloves, and dams) and regular infection testing; personal lubricant or “lube” (as it is usually called), is an essential ingredient in safer and pleasurable sex.

-Here’s some of the most common lube FAQs:
+Here are some of the most common lube FAQs:

 Do I need to add lube if I’m using lubricated condoms?